aranya-project/aranya-embedded/crates/chat-app/TUTORIAL.md

 cargo build
 ```

 If that worked, let's continue with configuration and deployment.
-If it did not work check that you fallowed the previous steps and ask for help if your stuck.
+If it did not work check that you followed the previous steps and ask for help if you're stuck.

 ## Configuration